Karukami/Karu-Idle-JS-Game/README.md

 	2 songs and 7 achievements.
 The game has been published in several social media.

 ---
+##What's coming next?

+	-More music is being added into the game!
+	-More avatars and skills are being added!

+---
 Idle Games can be a bit addicting, it's weird how just watching a number grow makes you feel somehow rewarded.
 I love idle games myself, so I'm always trying to make one whenever I learn a new language.